 How much does a DNA test cost for paternity?

 DNA Testing Choice paternity listings provide a listing for every paternity test that you can buy online to take at home, and displays each DNA test price.

-The cost of paternity testing will range from $69 to $399, depending on the test and lab used.
+The cost of paternity testing will range from £88 to £390, depending on the test and lab used.
 Results can be available on the same day you order in some instances.
-The cost for same-day results is $245.
+The cost for same-day results varies from £99 to £169, depending on which lab is used.
 There are only a few laboratories that provide same-day results.
 However, there are many more that provide results within a day or two.
 For most people, this is the preferred choice.

 Those who are unsure if they’ll go through with the test after taking the samples can order a free DNA test kit.
 However, just because the kit is free, doesn’t mean that the entire process is free.
 After the samples are collected, they must be sent to a laboratory for processing.
 There are fees involved in shipping the samples and fees for processing the samples.
 Still, a free DNA testing kit may be a good idea if paternity is in question.
 It is also important to note that if you order a free test kit to take the samples at home, the results will not be admissible in court because a professional has not witnessed you providing those samples.

 A free or cheap DNA testing kit can answer questions about paternity before you decide to take a case to court, as long you’re sure that you’re sending samples from the alleged father and child to the lab, and that the samples could not have been tampered with.

 DNA Ancestry testing